abdalrahman-alhmouz/data-Structure-alogarethem/chalenges/README.md

  code chaleng 26

- # Selection Sort
+ # Insertion Sort

 <!-- Short summary or background information -->
-* Write a function called SelectionSort which takes a array then Sort this array  ;
+* Write a function called InsertionSort which takes a array then Sort this array  ;

  ## solve :

-- creat  SelectionSort method () with array parameters ;
+- Create InsertionSort () method with array parameters;
-we evaluate if there is a smaller number in the array than what is currently present in index 0 , by tow for loop
+Declare some variables (key, j)
-* .
-At the end of the evaluation, the smaller number will be swapped with the current value in index i.
-This results in our smallest number of our array being placed first.
+   * Create a for loop  to loop in the array

-* And so it is with the rest of the elements of the Array .
+* Check if the first number is greater than the next number
-*
+* sheft the array to get the smallest number in the first index .

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
  * self working